 4. Gin keeps your skin healthy and bright.

 Who doesn't want smooth, soft skin?
 Gin can help you achieve your goal of healthy skin, thanks to the lovely juniper berry.
-The antioxidants in juniper berries improve the elasticity of skin, smoothing out wrinkles, and keeping the cells healthy.
+The antioxidants in juniper berries improve the elasticity of the skin, smoothing out wrinkles, and keeping the cells healthy.
 Gin bath, anyone?

 5. Gin promotes weight loss.